Navashakthi/Containerize-Monolithic-APP-Docker-AWS-ECR/README.md

-# Deploying a Monolithic Application on AWS
+# Containerize a Monolithic Application using Docker

 Step by step process of deploying a Monolithic Application ( Python Flask APP ) to a Docker container on AWS
 ### > Monolithic Architecture :